microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

 - Click on `My Apps`.
 - Click on the `Import new app` button.
 - Click on the `Choose File` and select [LUIS-Reminders.json](LUIS-Reminders.json) from the `botbuilder-samples\samples\csharp_dotnetcore\23.luis-with-appinsights\CognitiveModels` folder.
-- Update [BotConfiguration.bot](BotConfiguration.bot) file with your AppId, SubscriptionKey, Region and Version.
+- Update [luis-with-appinsights.bot](luis-with-appinsights.bot) file with your AppId, SubscriptionKey, Region and Version.
     You can find this information under "Publish" tab for your LUIS application at [LUIS portal](https://www.luis.ai).
 For example, for https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/XXXXXXXXXXXXX?subscription-key=YYYYYYYYYYYY&verbose=true&timezoneOffset=0&q=